LLNL/H5Z-ZFP/docs/interfaces.rst

 Plugin vs. Library Operation
 ----------------------------

-The filter is designed to be compiled for use as both a standalone HDF5_ *plugin* and as an explicitly linked *library*.
+The filter is designed to be compiled for use as both a standalone HDF5_ `dynamically loaded HDF5 plugin <https://support.hdfgroup.org/HDF5/doc/Advanced/DynamicallyLoadedFilters/HDF5DynamicallyLoadedFilters.pdf>`_. and as an explicitly linked *library*.
+When it is used as a plugin, it is a best practice to link the ZFP_ library into the plugin dynamic/shared object as a *static* library.
+Why?
+In so doing, we ensure that all ZFP_ public namespace symbols remain *confined* to the plugin so as not to interfere with any application that may be directly explicitly linking to the ZFP_ library for other reasons.

-When it is used as a plugin, all HDF5_ applications are *required* to *find* the plugin dynamic library (named ``lib*.{so,dylib}``) in a directory specified by the enviornment variable, ``HDF5_PLUGIN_PATH``.
+All HDF5_ applications are *required* to *find* the plugin dynamic library (named ``lib*.{so,dylib}``) in a directory specified by the enviornment variable, ``HDF5_PLUGIN_PATH``.
 Currently, the HDF5 library offers